 The psychologist B.F.
-Skinner, known for his research on operant conditioning (the precursor to behavior modification), postulated that if the consequences of an action are negative, there is a good chance the action or behavior will not be repeated, and if the consequences are positive, the chances are better that the action or behavior will be repeated.
+Skinner, known for his research on operant conditioning (the precursor to behavior modification) and behavior analysis, postulated that if the consequences of an action are negative, there is a good chance the action or behavior will not be repeated, and if the consequences are positive, the chances are better that the action or behavior will be repeated.
 He referred to this concept as “the principle of reinforcement.”

-Put simply, Skinner’s behavior modification model is a way to change habits by following actions up with positive or negative consequences to either break bad habits or reinforce good habits to continue.
+Put simply, Skinner’s behavior analysis modification model is a way to change habits by following actions up with positive consequences and negative consequences to either break bad habits or reinforce good habits to continue.

 You can try to develop and implement a behavior modification plan on your own, or you can find a counselor or therapist who specializes in behavior modification therapy.

-Consistency is especially important when using behavior modification to change or establish behaviors in children.
-The process is most effective when whatever motivation you choose to use is used each time until the habit is established.
-For example, if you use a sticker chart to praise a child for making their bed in the morning, they should get a sticker every morning that they make their bed.
+Consistency and positive reinforcement is especially important when using behavior modification to change unwanted behavior or establish good behavior in children.
+The process is most effective when whatever motivation you choose to use is used each time with the desired behavior until the habit is established.
+Examples of positive behavior modification would be if you use a sticker chart to praise a child for making their bed in the morning, they should get a sticker every morning that they make their bed for positive reinforcement.
 If you forget or run out of stickers, the chances are good that they will eventually lose motivation to keep the habit going.

-It’s also important to have consistency across the board– that is, having parents, grandparents, teachers, and other care providers all working together to give a child the same consequences and rewards.
+With behavioral treatments, it’s also important to have consistency across the board with community reinforcement– that is, having parents, grandparents, teachers, and other caregivers all working together to give a child the same consequences and rewards.
 The consistent application of the behavior modification plan will help the child change their behavior quickly.

 Once a bad habit is broken, or a good habit is established, you can’t just rest on your laurels.
 Although it seems like establishing the new behavior pattern might be the most difficult part, it requires continuity or perpetuation for the new behavior to stick in the long term.
-This is known as maintenance.
+This is known as maintenance in behavior therapy.

 Behavior modification is often thought of in terms of children, students, or classroom management for teachers because it is used effectively with children.
-It is also often used by therapists and healthcare professionals.
-Behavior modification can also be effective in other circumstances with many demographics; in fact, just about anyone can use behavior modification to break bad habits or create healthy habits.
-Many adults have used behavior modification programs to quit smoking, eat healthily, exercise regularly, work harder, and reach other various goals.
+It is also often used by therapists and healthcare professionals in adolescent psychiatry.
+While most commonly used in adolescent psychiatry, behavior modification can also be effective in other circumstances with many demographics; in fact, just about anyone can use behavior modification to break bad habits or create healthy habits.
+Many adults work with behavior modification programs and treatment to quit smoking, eat healthily, exercise regularly, work harder, and reach other various goals.

 Because no two people are alike, behavior modification plans and programs are never one-size-fits-all.
-You may need to tweak or substitute elements of one plan or another to best suit your situation and your ultimate goals, and behavior modification therapy may work best in conjunction with medications or other types of therapy.
-If you need additional help creating or modifying behavior modification plans, visit BetterHelp.com to connect with a licensed therapist.
+You may need to tweak or substitute elements of one plan or another to best suit your situation and your ultimate goals, and behavior modification therapy may work best in conjunction with medications or other types of therapy or treatment.
+If you need additional help creating or modifying behavior modification plans, visit BetterHelp to connect with a licensed therapist.